Larry Hyman: Education and career

 He received his B.S., M.A, and Ph.D. degrees from the University of California, Los Angeles.
 His 1972 Ph.D. dissertation, "A Phonological Study of Fe’fe’-Bamileke," was supervised by Victoria Fromkin.

 Hyman taught at the University of Southern California from 1971 to 1988.
 There he edited and contributed to many volumes in the Southern California Occasional Papers in Linguistics (SCOPIL) series.
 He took up a position in UC-Berkeley's Department of Linguistics in 1988, where he served as chair of the department from 1991 to 2002.
 He remained at Berkeley until his retirement in 2022.

 Hyman's widely cited and influential research focuses on phonological theory, language typology, and African languages, particularly Bantu languages and other Niger-Congo languages.
-His passion for linguistic research was contagious.
-This is evident in the last lines of his Linguist of the Day profile on the LinguistList from 2007, sharing with students how he got into the field: “Linguistics is an international field which still provides great opportunities for teaching, research, travel, collegiality, and friendship.
-I was very lucky to find my field as early in my life as I did and do not take for granted how good linguistics and so many in it have been to me.”

 He has received numerous grants for his research, mostly from the National Science Foundation.
 In addition, he received a Guggenheim Fellowship in 1979.